Amílcar Cabral Cup

 The Amílcar Cabral Cup was an international association football tournament for Western African nations.
-The competition originally was played on an annual basis until 1989, since then it was played on a biennial basis.
+The competition originally was played on an annual basis until 1989, since then it was played on a biennial basis Tournament that was only for under-20 youth teams.

 The tournament is named after Amílcar Cabral.
 There has been no edition since 2007.
 Mauritania was to host in 2009, then rescheduled the tournament to 2010 and later cancelled it altogether.

 History

 In 1970 a predecessor tournament was started.
 The Tournoi de la Zone II organized by the Conseil Supérieur du Sport en Afrique (CSSA) was held five times until 1977 with Mali winning three and Guinea winning two titles.

 Participant Nations

 The following eight teams have regularly participated in the tournament.
 The teams are all in Confederation of African Football's (CAF) Zone 2, i.e. Western Africa.
 In some years, when a team withdrew a guest team was invited, like Benin in 2001.